pieradri/xps_electrolyte_project/0211_benchmark/README.md

 * xyzfile 0 1 opt.xyz
 </pre>

 The "*scf_converged.gbw*" should be a copy of the *.gbw* produced by the previous SCF calculation.
-In order to choose the *IonizeAlpha" value, look at the orbitals composition.
+In order to choose the *IonizeAlpha* value, look at the orbitals composition.

 ## 4) IP-EOM-CCSD
 Orca input: